How To Write An Effective Grant Proposal | A Nonprofit’s Guide

 For that reason, if your grant proposal is rejected, respond graciously.
 Contact the funder to ask if you might try to submit again with appropriate changes or if they might still be interested later in a different project.
 However, don’t become a pest or turn sour – don’t burn the bridge!

 You may not be able to control everything that influences the decisions of grant-givers.
-However, you can increase your chances of approval by clearly communicating your organization’s mission and credibility, stating the need for the project and how you’ll be meeting that need, and your passion for what you are trying to accomplish.
+However, you can increase your chances of approval by clearly communicating your organization’s mission and credibility, stating the need for the project how you’ll be meeting that need, and your passion for what you are trying to accomplish.

 Choose Donorbox as your donation system and check out our Nonprofit blog for more nonprofit resources and tips.